dvoaviarison/alexa-skill-quick-starter/README.md

 ## Pre-req
 - Go [HERE](https://aws.amazon.com/console/) and create a free account then log in
-- Create an AMI user with access key as explained [HERE](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/).
+- Create an IAM user with access key as explained [HERE](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/).
 Make sure you take good note of the created `access` and `secret` key.
 They will be used to give you proper CLI access so you will later do everything from command line without the need of navigating in the browser.
 - Install node.js from [HERE](https://nodejs.org)
 - Install Ask CLI by running the following in your terminal